Generalized Hierarchical Bayesian Segmentation with Irregular Designs, Multi-Sequence Hierarchies, and Grouped/Latent-Group Designs: Conclusion

 BayesBreak is organized around a simple but powerful decomposition: local block integrals capture all model-specific work, while a global dynamic program handles posterior inference over contiguous partitions.
 That decomposition yields exact offline Bayesian segmentation whenever block evidences are available in closed form, and it remains useful when those block evidences are replaced by controlled deterministic approximations.
 Within that framework we obtained exact posterior quantities for segment counts, boundary marginals, and Bayes regression curves; clarified the necessary distinction between those posterior summaries and an exported joint MAP segmentation; showed how irregular designs are most naturally handled through design-aware partition priors; and preserved exactness for pooled shared-boundary analyses across replicates.

 For unknown groups, we advocated a deliberately precise latent-template mixture rather than an overstated ``fully Bayesian'' grouped segmentation claim.
-In that formulation the EM updates are rigorous: responsibilities are exact for the current templates, and each template update is an exact responsibility-weighted max-sum segmentation problem.
+In that formulation the EM updates are monotone in the generalized-EM sense of \citet{dempster1977em}: responsibilities are exact for the current templates, each template update is an exact responsibility-weighted max-sum segmentation problem, and the observed-data log-likelihood does not decrease across iterations (Theorem~\ref{thm:em-monotone}).
+We make no claim of global optimality across EM restarts.
 For non-conjugate blocks, we also made clear what can and cannot be guaranteed.
-The DP layer survives unchanged, but approximation theory is most naturally stated in terms of block-evidence accuracy and induced posterior-odds stability, not in terms of universal end-to-end segmentation guarantees.
+The DP layer survives unchanged, but approximation theory is most naturally stated in terms of block-evidence accuracy and induced posterior-odds stability (Proposition~\ref{prop:stability}, Corollary~\ref{cor:ranking}), not in terms of universal end-to-end segmentation guarantees.

-Empirically, the archived project supports a coherent synthetic validation suite showing posterior boundary recovery, family portability, calibration behavior, latent-group separation, local approximation trade-offs, and runtime scaling.
-That suite is enough to verify that the mathematical interface developed in the paper is internally consistent and practically usable.
-The remaining step toward a fully submission-ready empirical story is broader external benchmarking on real data and against stronger baselines.
+Empirically, the archived project supports a coherent synthetic validation suite showing posterior boundary recovery, family portability, calibration behavior, latent-group separation, local approximation trade-offs, and runtime scaling (Section~\ref{sec:experiments}).
+That suite is augmented by four minimal real-data illustrations (well-log geology, array-CGH copy number, S\&P 500 volatility regimes, and CpG-atlas methylation; see Sections~\ref{sec:realdata-welllog}-- \ref{sec:realdata-methylation} and reproduction pipelines in Appendix~\ref{app:real-data}), each chosen to exercise a different part of the framework.
+The remaining step toward a fully submission-ready empirical story is broader external benchmarking against strong Bayesian and frequentist baselines and ablations of the partition prior $p(k)$ and length factor $g$, which we have itemized at the end of Section~\ref{sec:experiments}.
 The value of the present paper is that those additions can now be made without changing the inferential core: once a new block model is specified, the rest of the BayesBreak machinery is already in place.
+An annotated literature review covering related work in Bayesian changepoint detection, product partition models, frequentist segmentation, and multi-subject analyses is provided in Appendix~\ref{app:annotated-lit}.